-Frisco, TX is a wonderful place to call home and people have noticed.
+Frisco, Texas is a wonderful place to call home and people have noticed.
 In 2018, Frisco topped Money Magazine’s list of 50 Best Places to Live.
-Today, Frisco is home to a population of around 180,000 and the community is projected to continue to grow.
-Read below to learn more about Frisco, TX.
+Today, Frisco is home to a population of around 210,000 and the community is projected to continue to grow.

 Frisco, TX is a part of the Dallas-Fort Worth metroplex and located 30 miles north of Dallas.
 Frisco, TX is a part of the Collin and Denton counties.
 It is a 25-minute drive from both DFW and Love Field Airport.

 Frisco has hot and humid summers paired with mild winters.
 The city has highs around 96 degrees in the summer and lows of 33 degrees in the winter.
 On average, there are 230 sunny days per year.

 Frisco has a booming dining scene that will satisfy any craving from burgers to steak, BBQ, sushi, even Italian.
 Enjoy an updated take on a southern staple at The Biscuit Bar.
 Here you can enjoy an assortment of sweet and savory biscuits with numerous tasty toppings.
 Taste authentic Texas barbeque at Hutchin’s BBQ, which Dallas Morning News readers chose Hutchins BBQ as Best BBQ in the 2020 Readers’ Choice Best in D-FW competition.
 Experience a traditional Tex-Mex meal at the rustic La Hacienda Ranch, the restaurant that invented the frozen margarita machine in 1971.